alan-turing-institute/FootballTournamentPrediction/README.md

 ### Running a single tournament

-In a python session, you can do something like:
+In a python session, to simulate the Men's 2022 World Cup, you can do something like:

 ```python
 python